Books that have changed the way I eat

 Quite immersed at this time with the importance of local foods, Nourishing Traditions became my cookbook for all of the seasonal produce that was delivered each week in our Abundant Harvest farm box.
 And as I cooked, I began to absorb the nutritional wisdom in the introduction and side bars.

-It wasn’t until after second child was born that a colleague lent me her copy of Nourishing Our Children, a DVD by Sandrine Hahn of the San Francisco Weston A. Price Chapter.
+It wasn't until after second child was born that a colleague lent me her copy of Nourishing Our Children, a DVD by Sandrine Hahn of the San Francisco Weston A. Price Chapter.
 Nourishing Our Children clearly outlines the dietary principles of the WAPF and Nourishing Traditions in an easily digestible format.
-Suddenly I saw traditional foods in an entirely new light, and the intimidating NT recipes on raw dairy, organ meats, sprouted flour became more mentally accessible to me.
+Suddenly I saw traditional foods in an entirely new light, and the intimidating recipes with raw dairy, organ meats, sprouted flour became more mentally accessible to me.

-These days, my much loved and warped copy of Nourishing Traditions can usually be found nearly on my kitchen counter – a field guide to preparing simple nourishing food for my family.
+These days, my much loved and warped copy of Nourishing Traditions can usually be found on my kitchen counter – a field guide to preparing simple nourishing food for my family.

 This is a great book for those new to the concepts of traditional food or those wanting to deepen their understanding of why they should choose to abandon the Standard American Diet and what to eat instead.

-Readable and persuasive, Nina Planck dispels the modern “˜truths’ including the link between saturated fat and heart disease, the dangers of raw milk, the benefits of real food over vitamin supplements, and much more.
+Readable and persuasive, Nina Planck dispels the modern “truths,” including the link between saturated fat and heart disease, the dangers of raw milk, the benefits of real food over vitamin supplements, and much more.

 At the age of 31, a few months after the birth of my first child, my very first cavity was discovered.
 Not bad, I thought, and dutifully got my Mcfilling from the McDenist who did my bi-annual McCleanings and accepted my McDental insurance.